82nd ANNUAL NIKE - CHANDLER ROTARY INVITATIONAL

 REPORT CALL AND STAGING AREA

 Contestants will report to the Staging Area when the Staging Area announcer gives the report call.
 The call will be given at least 15 minutes before each event.
 At this time contestants will be given their hip lane numbers, open lanes will be filled in and instructions given by the Clerk of the Course.
 The starters will give no instructions.
 If a contestant fails to report at, or by, the last call they will be disqualified from that race.
 It is the coach’s responsibility to have their athletes in the staging area at the proper times.
-The Staging Area is the old tennis court located in the northwest corner of the facility.
+The Staging Area is the old tennis court located in the northwest corner of the facility, under the tents.
 It is the athlete’s responsibility to check into the bullpen at the appropriate time.
 Once checked in the athlete needs to stay in the bullpen.

 Starting blocks will be furnished and set by Chandler High School.
 A competitor can provide his or her own blocks.
 Chandler High School will not be responsible for those blocks.